Cultured Guru Logo

 • Red Habaneros: I get these from a local Latin American grocery store.
 If you can only find orange habaneros, those will work perfectly too, but red makes for the best color.
 As always, organic is best.

 • Red Bell Pepper: I like red bell pepper best for flavor and color in this fermented hot sauce, but you can use any color bell pepper you want.
-Red, orange and yellow are best, and try to use homegrown or organic for best results.
+Red, orange, and yellow are best, and try to use homegrown or organic for the best results.
 If you use green bell pepper, the sauce may end up a brown color.

 • Dried Guajillo Chiles: Any dried chiles will do in this recipe, but I like Guajillo chiles the best.
 I also get my dried chiles from the local Latin American grocery store.
 I think they add the perfect balance of flavor and heat.